What's in a Name?

 THE AUSTRALIAN FISH NAMES STANDARD

-The problem of confusion over common names was solved with the introduction of The Australian Fish Names Standard AS SSA 5300 which prescribes a standard fish name for each species of fish produced or traded in Australia.
+The problem of confusion over common names was solved with the introduction of The Australian Fish Names Standard AS SSA 5300 in 2007, which prescribes a standard fish name for each species of fish produced or traded in Australia.

 Other examples include: